bmlt-enabled/bmlt-versions/readme.txt

 SHORTCODE
 [bmlt_versions]

-**Attributes:** root_server, wordpress, drupal, basic, crouton, bread, yap, tabbed_map, meeting_map, list_locations, upcoming_meetings, contacts, temporary_closures, workflow
+**Attributes:** server, wordpress, drupal, basic, crouton, bread, yap, tabbed_map, meeting_map, list_locations, upcoming_meetings, contacts, temporary_closures, workflow
 Adds ability to hide certain releases, default for most is to show all or 1. sort_by allows you to sort by name or date, defaults to date. [bmlt_versions sort_by="name"] or [bmlt_versions sort_by="date"] defaults to date if not specified.

 Ex. [bmlt_versions drupal="0"] would not display drupal link.